top of page

 • Mini-Posts: Zoom in on just one step.
 Example: “How to Design a Planner Cover That Stands Out.

 I use ChatGPT or koala ai to do the heavy lifting and coming up with spin offs.
-Here is the prompt i use:
+Here is an example prompt I use, save it in your notes:

 [I have a blog post titled [insert blog post title].